 For those looking to streamline beauty routines, current trends suggest that it's all about going back to basics.
-Apple Cider Vinegar (ACV) is one such natural product that's been back in the news again; its sales are reportedly booming in Ireland, according to supermarkets and health food shops.
+Apple cider vinegar (ACV) is one such natural product that's been back in the news again; its sales are reportedly booming in Ireland, according to supermarkets and health food shops.

-It's a natural source that has been a source of much debate between experts, and here we look at some of the ways using it in your daily life can give you a boost.
+It's a natural source product that has been a source of much debate between experts, and here we look at some of the ways using it in your daily life can give you a boost.
 No in-depth studies have been made to back up the potency of it, but plenty is known about the healing powers of ACV, some of which we've listed below.

 It can help quell sugar cravings

-ACV is fat-free and a golden elixir; wellness experts have sworn by for years, firstly for its ability to aid weight loss.
+ACV is fat-free and a golden elixir that wellness experts have sworn by for years, firstly for its ability to aid weight loss.
 Though not scientifically proven, two recent studies affirm that those who had ACV in their diet lost more weight than those who didn't.
 It also has the potential to lower blood sugar, fats and cholesterol and to reduce the appetite.
 Some report that it helps with candida and thrush when taken internally in warm water, and it can be rubbed straight into problems areas of the skin as well.
 Others swear that it really helps to quell sugar cravings too.